All About FODMAPS

-This icon is used when the recipe or product, based on the science from Monash University and other trusted resources (such as our Monash trained RD's clinical experience), is determined by us to most likely be safe for you while on the low FODMAP diet.
+This icon is used when the recipe or product, based on the science from Monash University and other trusted resources (such as FODMAP Friendly and our Monash trained RD’s clinical experience), is determined by us to most likely be appropriate for you while on the low FODMAP diet Elimination Phase.
 Please read about our Recipe Filter where you can learn to further customize your recipe search based on your unique dietary needs.

 We have developed an exclusive, robust filter to help you find recipes that suit you specifically, no matter where you are in the diet.
-Let’s say you are a vegetarian in the Elimination Phase of the diet and want to only search Monash Certified recipes?
+Let’s say you are a vegetarian in the Elimination Phase of the diet and want to only search Gluten-Free recipes?
 You can do that.

-Or you have made it through the Challenge Phase and you know you can eat foods with polyols but not fructans or lactose or oligos but you really do want the broadest range of recipes to choose from.
+Or you have made it through the Challenge Phase and you know you can eat foods with polyols, but not fructans or lactose or oligos, and you really do want the broadest range of recipes to choose from.
 You can do that with our filter.

 The Low FODMAP Diet & You

 - Go to a GI specialist and rule out celiac.